 On February 3, 2017, a Tampa district magistrate issued a “report and recommendation,” stating the two Christian schools cannot pray over the loudspeaker at the Citrus Bowl.
 Read the report and recommendation.

-In August 2022, Attorneys with First Liberty Institute and the law firms Boies Schiller Flexner LLP, Winston and Strawn, LLP, and Jones Day filed an appeal with the U.S. Court of Appeals for the Eleventh Circuit on behalf of Cambridge Christian School (“CCS”) asking the court to reverse the lower court’s decision.
+In August 2022, attorneys with again filed an appeal with the U.S. Court of Appeals for the Eleventh Circuit on behalf of Cambridge, asking the court to reverse the lower court’s decision.
+A three judge panel, however, upheld the lower court’s decision.
+Attorneys have appealed to the full Eleventh Circuit.

 News Release